zethon/ttvg/docs/roadmap.md

 ## Dynamic Bounds Checking

 Collision bounds need to be seperated from sprite bounds in a sprite sheet.

-## Logging

-There needs to be logging that logs to a file and the console.

 ## Windows Installer